 A couple quick – and common – examples may help illustrate:

-Having an outside, third-party perspective to help you critically consider whether you really have a newsworthy message, or just a self-serving advertisement, can be helpful.
+Having an outside, third-party perspective to critically consider whether you have a newsworthy message or just a self-serving advertisement can help.
+Having a focus group to give you feedback can help learn what will and won’t work.

-But, you can take an outside in perspective yourself by simply being brutally honest and obsessively skeptical about the likelihood that anyone will be interested.
-You will be basically playing devil’s advocate with yourself and then trying to convince yourself why what you have to say is valuable from the outside in.
+But you can take an outside-in perspective yourself by merely being brutally honest and obsessively skeptical about the likelihood that anyone will be interested.
+Not saying that you should be down on your success, but re realistic that failure is a possibility.
+Knowing the reasons why can help you to lessen those chances.
+You will be playing devil’s advocate with yourself and then trying to convince yourself why what you have to say is valuable from the outside-in.

 “Why should I care?”

-But, if you find this outside in approach simply too difficult to do (you are, after all, an insider), give us a call.
+But, if you find this outside-in approach only too difficult to do (you are, after all, an insider), give us a call.
 We can help.

 Tell me about your experiences with telling stories in you pitches in the comments!